About r4wRun

 - Control qualifying: enter run times (for timed qualifying) or manage RTQ heats with position editing and automatic advancement.

-- Generate and manage brackets: customize heat size, preview seeding, edit heat results, reset heats with cascade protection.
+- Generate and manage knockouts: customize heat size, preview seeding, edit heat results, reset heats with cascade protection.

 - Add heat comments for notes during competition (e.g., "False start — re-run Heat 3").